2009 Sydney CG MeetUP & tours — inner-urban gardens

 - a representative of Greening Woolloomoolo, an inner urban Landcare group

 - Australian City Farms and Community Gardens Network (ACFCGN) coordinators Ben Neil, who manages a horticultural therapy project in Melbourne; the CEO of Cultivating Community that supplies community gardening and food system services to residents of Melbourne’s social housing estates

 - and Ann Goodall, who leads the Cultivating Communities community gardening support and development project in Perth, Western Australia.

 Newtown’s King Street is a traffic and people-congested strip of cafes, bookshops and delis and it was along it that we took the sort walk to Newtown Community Garden after winding up the meeting phase of the Supporters Network.

 Like the small pocket parks that dot our city, Newtown Community Garden is a pocket community garden.
 Occupying the land around a community centre, this compact but neat and productive garden operates autonomously and receives support from City of Sydney (the City supports around 13 community gardens, not all of them on City land).
-It was rebuilt by landscape design company, Sydney Organic Gardens, a number of years ago as a pattern of raised timber beds around a central, circular garden bed.
+It was rebuilt by a landscape design company, Sydney Organic Gardens, a number of years ago as a pattern of raised timber beds around a central, circular garden bed.
 The garden has a water tank as well as covered seating and compost facilities.
 The raised beds are divided into small allotments and there is an area of shared gardening space.